-Access throughout the property was restricted due to floor coverings, furnishings and belongings heavily in parts both within the house and outbuildings.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings heavily in parts.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof space inspection was limited to head and shoulders only from the timber ladder access.
+Roof space inspection was limited to head and shoulders.